The Best Places to Visit in Sussex

 The fabulous Sussex climate and the county’s rich cultural past are just two of the reasons that Sussex is home to so many amazing gardens.
 If you want to see wallabies, and who doesn’t, then head to Leonardslee Lakes and Gardens just outside Horsham.
 The woodland gardens cover 240 acres and include valleys, lakes, a rock garden and of course, the wallabies!
 The grounds are also currently home to Anton Smit’s stunning sculpture exhibition entitled The Walk of Life” and you’ll find his thought-provoking pieces throughout the grounds.
 Wakehurst near Haywards Heath is part of Kew and you might want to combine a visit there with a trip to Borde Hill, also near Haywards Heath and Nymans at Handcross.

 But don’t stop there!
-Make your way to the stunning Sussex Prairie Gardens near Henfield and then on to Denmans Gardens near Bognor Regis.
-Parham House near Storrington is another must-visit Elizabeth garden and the Tulip Festival at Arundel is quite something!
+Make your way to Denmans Gardens near Bognor Regis, then Parham House near Storrington is another must-visit Elizabeth garden and the Tulip Festival at Arundel is quite something!
 Then turn east, to Great Dixter near Rye and Pashley Manor Gardens near Ticehurst before heading back to Lewes and the gardens at Charleston.

 Sussex piers